rom-melnyk/eslint-plugin-pureness/README.md

 1. After development is done,
   1. create new git annotated tag, `git tag -a <version.number> -m "New release"`
   1. and push it: `git push origin <version.number>`

+The `EsLint.RuleTester` will be introduced with one of next releases.

 ---